Indoor Air Plant Care

 Tillandsias kept in the house should receive plenty of indirect or diffused light from a nearby window.
 They should not be left in the direct sun in the summer months (this will cause the plant to become sunburned ).

 Air Plant Artificial Light

 Fluorescent light is best.
 Plant should be no further than 36″ from the fluorescent tubes and can be as close as 6″.
 Light should not exceed 12 hours per day.

 Watering is critical indoors since there is usually a lack of humidity, especially in homes or offices with air conditioning and/or central heating.
 Regulate spraying according to growing conditions.
 The amount of watering required will vary according to temperature, light and air movement.
 As a guide, thoroughly wet your Tillandsia 2-3 times per week; more often in a hot, dry environment; less often in cool, humid conditions.
-Plants should be given enough light and air circulation and should dry in no longer than 4 hours after watering.
+Care should be taken to give air plants enough light and air circulation and they should dry in no longer than 4 hours after watering.
 Never use tap water where a water softener has been installed.
 Rain water is ideal.

 Generous spray misting is sufficient as a means of watering in average weather conditions.
 But additional watering will be required in a dry hot environment.